SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/browser_manipulation.en.md

 gem "selenium-webdriver"
 ```

-And then execute the following command in prompt:
+And then execute the following command in command prompt:

 ```shell
 bundle install